SteffenRossberg/pomalu-ale-jiste/README.md

 You can find more details here: https://api.tiingo.com

 ## WARNING

 Some events and data may already be priced into the historical data and form a possible indicator to predict something in the future.

 The TRUE story is:
-The EXCHANGE MARKET is a very COMPLEX and VOLATILE beast!
+The EXCHANGE MARKET is a VERY COMPLEX AND A VOLATILE BEAST!
 There are a multitude of factors, such as events, data, crises, and even the current weather conditions at that moment can affect the market, resulting in a HUGE LOSS or minimal gain in the shares.
-One thing is for sure, the project will NEVER be the magic money maker to beat the stock market and it is NO GUARANTEE FOR THE INVESTMENT DECISIONS YOU MAKE YOURSELF!
+One thing is for sure, the project will NEVER BE the magic money maker to beat the stock market and it is NO GUARANTEE FOR THE INVESTMENT DECISIONS YOU MAKE YOURSELF!
 YOU ARE RESPONSIBLE FOR YOUR OWN INVESTMENTS BASED ON YOUR OWN DECISIONS, NOT ME OR THE SOFTWARE!

-The project and the resulting agent is just a simple TRIAL AND ERROR, true to the motto "I'll just try it out!" and will DEFINITELY NOT BEAT THE MARKET.
+The project and the resulting agent is just a simple TRIAL AND ERROR, true to the motto "I'll just try it out!" and WILL DEFINITELY NOT BEAT THE MARKET.
 It's just to play with some historical time series data....

 ## DISCLAIMER